Gal1leo-G/TAMChallenge/README.md

 ## Techincal implementation:
-* Springboot is used for building the microservices with Java as the development language.
+* Spring Boot is used for building the microservices with Java as the development language.
 * H2 database is used to capture the images.